dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-2.2.md

 ASP.NET Core 2.2 adds support for HTTP/2.

 HTTP/2 is a major revision of the HTTP protocol.
+Notable features of HTTP/2 include:

+* Support for header compression.
-Some of the notable features of HTTP/2 are support for header compression and fully multiplexed streams over a single connection.
-While HTTP/2 preserves HTTP's semantics (HTTP headers, methods, etc) it's a breaking change from HTTP/1.x on how this data is framed and sent over the wire.
+* Fully multiplexed streams over a single connection.

+While HTTP/2 preserves HTTP's semantics (for example, HTTP headers and methods), it's a breaking change from HTTP/1.x on how data is framed and sent between the client and server.

 As a consequence of this change in framing, servers and clients need to negotiate the protocol version used.
 Application-Layer Protocol Negotiation (ALPN) is a TLS extension that allows the server and client to negotiate the protocol version used as part of their TLS handshake.
 While it is possible to have prior knowledge between the server and the client on the protocol, all major browsers support ALPN as the only way to establish an HTTP/2 connection.